JavaMoney/jsr354-tck/README.md

 Basically the TCK can be run as a standalone application.
 Hereby you must ensure you add the following libraries to your classpath:
 - the TCK itself
-- the JSR 354 API jar (either for Java 8 or for Java 7)
+- the JSR 354 API jar (for Java 8 and above)
 - your implementation under test and all its dependencies
 - TestNG and all its dependencies
 - your implementation and SE service registration of `org.javamoney.tck.JSR354TestConfiguration`